Eastern Turkey Itinerary: How To Explore Upper Mesopotamia

 Accommodation

 I chose to stay at Hotel Euphrat Nemrut as it was the closest accommodation to Mount Nemrut and on our way from Diyarbakir.
 I DO NOT recommend it.
 It has a nice terrace with a stunning view and that is all good I can say about it.
 The accommodation is very basic, but the biggest problem was the total lack of hygiene.
 It was not just dirty, it was disgusting.
-And after having dinner in the hotel restaurant (nowhere else to eat) I had some digestive problems.
+After having dinner in the hotel restaurant (there’s nowhere else to eat around) I had some digestive problems.

-If I was to do this Southeastern Turkey itinerary again, I would stay is Adiyaman, which is 40 km west of Mount Nemrut.
-So if you are coming from Diyarbakir and have chosen an
+If I were to do this Southeastern Turkey itinerary again, I would stay in Adiyaman, which is 40 km west of Mount Nemrut.
+Park Dedeaman is a nice and clean hotel conveniently located for a visit to Mount Nemrut.
+So if you are coming from Diyarbakir and have chosen to stay

 Day 8: Halfeti – Gaziantep